-DESIGNED to give expert advice DESIGNED to give expert advice and instruction to job-seekers, WWDC, Washington, has started the new You Can Get That Job series in cooperation with the WPA.
-The program is conducted by Dr. Mitchell Dreese, an authority on unemployment problems.
-Personnel many access to the property of lems.
-Personnel managers of important Washington business organizations appear as guests, adding personal experiences and their advice to Dr. Dreese's counsel.
+DESIGNED to give expert advice besidence of the program is conducted by Dr. Mitchell Dreese, and authority on unemployment prob-by Dr. Mitchell Dreese, an authority on unemployment problems.
+Personnel managers of important Washington business organizations appear as guests, add-ing personal experiences and their advice to Dr. Dreese's counsel.